RaphaelTurtlePower/objc_ios_guides/Week-4-Homework.md

 - Group project
   - Create high fidelity versions of your mocks.

+### Assets

+- Feel free to use your own assets or the assets [here](https://www.dropbox.com/s/c1rc31dopd8ydqh/paper%20screenshots.zip).

 ### Submission instructions

 - Submit all the items above by next Monday at 5pm.